 As a share of payouts, reserves, or total premium income, annuities were still a small part of the insurance business in the 1930's.
-They accounted for 1.79 percent of insurance company disbursements over the 1929-38 period, compared with 24.3 percent for death claims and 23 percent for policy surrender values.
+They accounted for 1.79 percent of insurance company disbursements over the 1929-38 period, compared with 24.3 percent for death claims and 23 percent for policy surrender values12.
 Annuities, at 8.56 percent, accounted for a greater share of premium income during this period, and individual annuities accounted for 80 percent of annuity premiums.
-In 1938, annuity reserves were \$2.67 billion, compared with \$16.83 billion in life insurance reserves.
+In 1938, annuity reserves were \$2.67 billion, compared with \$16.83 billon in life insurance reserves.
 Although the annuity market grew rapidly in the 1930's, it represented only a small fraction of the insurance industry at the end of this period.
 Many firms that had sold policies during that decade subsequently experienced losses on their annuity contracts. for two reasons.
 First, the rate of return earned on insurance reserves fell during the early 1930's.
 Long-term interest rates on Moody's AAA corporate bonds averaged 4.68 percent between 1928 and 1932 but 3.45 percent between 1933 and 1940.
-The real interest rate was much greater than the nominal rate in the early 1930's.
-The consumer price index fell 20.3 percent between 1928 and 1932, raising the real return to lenders.
+The real interest rate was much greater then the nominal rate in the early 1930's.
+The consumer price index fell 20.3 percent between 1928 and 1932. raising the real return to lenders.
 Long-term interest rates fell below 3 percent in the late 1930's.

 Because annuities had been sold assuming that prevailing interest rates from earlier periods would remain in force, the drop in rates led to investment earnings below what was needed to service these contracts.
-Research indicates that the net earnings rates of life insurance companies reached a high of 5.05 percent in 1930 but declined for nearly two decades afterward, falling to 2.88 percent in 1947.
+Research indicates that the net earnings rates of life insurance companies reached a high of 5.05 percent in 1930 but declined for nearly two decades afterward, falling to 2.88 percent in 194713.
 This was reflected in the poor profitability of annuity contracts.
 A second factor in annuity losses was the longevity of annuitants relative to the assumptions that insurance companies used in pricing their annuity contracts.
 Life expectancy did not improve substantially during the Depression.
 Life expectancy for white men at age 60 was only 0.2 years longer in 1940 than in 1930.
 For women, the gain in life expectancy was slightly larger: 0.5 years (Historical Statistics, Series B124-125, vol. 1).
-The mortality tables that life insurance companies used to price annuities were revised several times during the 1930's to reflect the lower mortality risk for annuitants than for the general public.
+The mortality tables that life insurance companies used to price annuities were revised several times during the 1930's to reflect the lower mortality risk for annuitants than for the general public 14.
 The life tables in use particularly overstated the mortality experience of female annuitants at the beginning of the 1930's.
-The 1868 American Experience Table of Mortality, long a standard reference in the insurance industry, and the "expectation" table adopted in 1938 for annuity purposes have been compared for research purposes 12.
+The 1868 American Experience Table of Mortality, long a standard reference in the insurance industry, and the "expectation" table adopted in 1938 for annuity purposes have been compared for research purposes 15.
 The tables show large gains in life expectancy at extreme ages, especially for women.
 The 1868 table combined both men and women to yield a life expectancy of 8.48 years at age 70.
-In contrast, the 1938 table shows a life expectancy of 15.62 years for female annuitants at age 70.
-The overly optimistic mortality assumptions built into annuities sold at the beginning of the 1930's contributed to the losses on these products later in the decade.